UHDanke/gd_docs/triggers/area.md

 Non-Area Move, Rotate and Scaling effects use the real position of the objects.
 However, triggers that target the position of an object will use the virtual position of the object.
-Triggers that apply transformations (rotation or scaling) on an object will use the virtual transform of the object.
+Triggers that use transformations (rotation or scaling) of an object as reference will use the virtual transform of the object.

 ## Timings